programminghistorian/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 Grjasowez DBPEDIA_ENT http://de.dbpedia.org/resource/Grjasowez
 interniert DBPEDIA_ENT http://de.dbpedia.org/resource/Internierung
 ```
-Note that we now entites in the document with the "DBPEDIA_ENT" label and the URI for the DBpedia record.
+Note that we now have entites in the document with the "DBPEDIA_ENT" label and the URI for the DBpedia record.
 Karl-Heinz Quade does not have a page in DBpedia, so we don't get a match, but the Grjasowez record has a wealth of information.
 To access the data, you can send a request to the dbpedia server.
 Note that I have replace the human-readable page "resource" with a machine-readable "data".
 I then add ".json" to the record name, which will return the data as JSON.
 I use the requests library to parse the json data and make it ready for use in my Python script.

 ```python
 import requests